Add To Favorites

 Experiment with primary colors and geometric shapes in the style of Piet Mondrian!
 Create a template to make one huge, ultramodern design!

-Research art and theories of painting by Dutch artist Piet Mondrian (1872-1944).
+Invite students to research art and theories of painting by Dutch artist Piet Mondrian (1872-1944).
 Notice his use of primary colors and basic geometric shapes divided by solid black lines.
 Find out how Mondrian used these basic shapes to represent real objects.

-Cut 1/4-inch (6 mm) strips of oak tag or recycled file folders.
+To create Mondrian-like art, students cut 1/4-inch (6 mm) strips of oak tag or recycled file folders.
 Use them to create a grid-like web with various shapes of negative spaces between the strips, much like the black lines in a Mondrian painting.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step